althonos/pyfastani/docs/index.rst

 Overview
 --------

+FastANI is a method published in 2018 by Jain *et al.* for high-throughput computation of whole-genome `Average Nucleotide Identity (ANI) <https://img.jgi.doe.gov/docs/ANI.pdf>`_.
+It uses `MashMap <https://github.com/marbl/MashMap>`_ to compute orthologous mappings without the need for expensive alignments.

-PytrimAl is a Python module that provides bindings to trimAl using `Cython <https://cython.org/>`_.
-It directly interacts with the trimAl internals, which has the following advantages:
+``pyfastani`` is a Python module, implemented using the `Cython <https://cython.org/>`_ language, that provides bindings to FastANI.
+It directly interacts with the FastANI internals, which has the following advantages over CLI wrappers:

+- **simpler compilation**: FastANI requires several additional libraries, which make compilation of the original binary non-trivial.
+In PyFastANI, libraries that were needed for threading or I/O are provided as stubs, and `Boost::math` headers are vendored so you can build the package without hassle.
+Or even better, just install from one of the provided wheels!
-- **single dependency**: PytrimAl is distributed as a Python package, so you can add it as a dependency to your project, and stop worrying about the trimAl binary being present on the end-user machine.
+- **single dependency**: If your software or your analysis pipeline is distributed as a Python package, you can add `pyfastani` as a dependency to your project, and stop worrying about the FastANI binary being present on the end-user machine.
-- **no intermediate files**: Everything happens in memory, in a Python object you control, so you don't have to invoke the trimAl CLI using a sub-process and temporary files. `Alignment` objects can be created directly from Python code.
+- **sans I/O**: Everything happens in memory, in Python objects you control, making it easier to pass your sequences to FastANI without needing to write them to a temporary file.
-- **friendly interface**: The different trimming methods are implement as Python classes that can be configured independently.
-- **error management**: Errors occuring in trimAl are converted transparently into Python exceptions, including an informative error message.

 Setup